Las Vegas, NV

 What Is BRAINWeek?

-Developed by the PAINWeek organization, BRAINWeek officially launched in May 2021 as a live virtual conference.
-The 3-day agenda addressed the most frequently diagnosed conditions encountered in clinical practice, with an emphasis on collaborative care among specialists and frontline practitioners.
+Developed by the PAINWeek organization, BRAINWeek officially launched in May 2021 as a live virtual conference addressing the most frequently diagnosed conditions encountered in clinical practice, with an emphasis on collaborative care among specialists and front-line practitioners.
+Approximately 700 practitioners and 20 participating sponsors/societies participated in the conference.
+The agenda presented CME/CE certified activities on movement and neurodegenerative disorders (MS and Parkinson’s disease), migraine, dementia, stroke, and the impact of COVID-19 on CNS disorders.

 CE/CME Credit Hours